SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-07-Comments-and-Ratings-Frontend/README.md

     Space: <select your space from the drop down list>
     ```

 1. Once your application is deployed launch the url for `ratings_frontend` app.
-Your app should look like shown in the [overview section](#overview).
+Your app should be as shown in the [overview section](#overview).

 1. Select a product and go to the `Rate Item` tab in the Product Details view.